ilrWebServices/ilr/web/modules/custom/ilr_content_section_import/README.md

 - It's way easier to grok what this small, custom module is doing than it is to debug migrations.

 A migration is still an option if this approach doesn't work.

+## Notes

+- Custom form at /admin/config/content/section_import
+  - File upload field for JSON
+  - Collection reference?
+Or just collection path so one will be created?
+- Form handler will process the uploaded file and start adding nodes and placing them in the collections.
+- A simple section_import_mapping will map the incoming nid to the new nid so we can revert if necessary.